ertanturan/Unity-Localization/README.md

 # Unity-Localization

-This project serves as an internal localization system for unity-based projects including right-to-left (RTLL) translation support.
+The tool is an internal localization system for unity-based projects with support of right-to-left (RTLL) translation.

 ## Import